lilosa88/Fashion-MNIST-/README.md

 - Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
 Zalando intends Fashion-MNIST to serve as a direct drop-in replacement for the original MNIST dataset for benchmarking machine learning algorithms.
 It shares the same image size and structure of training and testing splits.

-- The objective of this study is to correctly identify the different Zalando's articles from a dataset of tens of thousands of handwritten images.
+- The objective of this study is to correctly identify the different Zalando's articles from the dataset.

 # Code and Resources Used

 - **Phyton Version:** 3.0
-- **Packages:** pandas, numpy, sklearn, seaborn, matplotlib
+- **Packages:** pandas, numpy, sklearn, seaborn, matplotlib, tensorflow, keras.

 # Data description